Frequently asked questions

 - Concentration, memory, and speech difficulties.
 Qsymia may affect how you think and cause confusion, problems with concentration, attention, memory, or speech.
 Tell your healthcare provider if symptoms occur.

 - Increases of acid in bloodstream (metabolic acidosis).
-If left untreated, metabolic acidosis can cause brittle or soft bones (osteoporosis, osteomalacia, osteopenia), kidney stones, can slow the rate of growth in children, and may possibly harm your baby if you are pregnant.
+If left untreated, metabolic acidosis can cause brittle or soft bones (osteoporosis, osteomalacia, rickets, osteopenia), kidney stones, can slow the rate of growth in children, and may possibly harm your baby if you are pregnant.
 Metabolic acidosis can happen with or without symptoms.
 Sometimes people with metabolic acidosis will: Your healthcare provider should do a blood test to measure the level of acid in your blood before and during your treatment with Qsymia.

 - Low blood sugar (hypoglycemia) in people with type 2 diabetes mellitus who also take medicines used to treat type 2 diabetes mellitus.
 Weight loss can cause low blood sugar in people with type 2 diabetes mellitus who also take medicines used to treat type 2 diabetes mellitus (such as insulin or sulfonylureas).
 You should check your blood sugar before you start taking Qsymia and while you take Qsymia.